JavaScript

 The JavaScript compiler works by translating Fantom source code directly to JavaScript source code at compile time.
 This differs from the JVM/CLR, which work by using an intermediate format and translating to the target platform at runtime.

 All Fantom source code in a pod marked as @Js will be compiled to a single JavaScript source file.
 This file will also include reflection information and other meta-data needed at runtime.
-The file is named <podname>.js and is packaged into the root directory of the pod file.
+The compiler generates modern ECMAScript-compliant JavaScript in both the ES6 and CommonJS module formats.
+The files are packaged in the js/ directory of the pod as js/<podname>.mjs and js/<podname.js respectively.
+A sourcemap is also included in that directory that is compatible with both module formats.

 As JavaScript files are interpreted in the order they are parsed, each pod JS file must be written in the correct order.
 To simplify this process, the FilePack API provides conveniences to generate a file list that guarantee the correct dependency order: